-- Plan Anticipa: 4 executives and a risk leader were selected for the exclusive attention of 255 customers who, in coordination with the office network, were the ones that presented the highest number of warnings over 2020.
-The objective of the team was to carry out a diagnosis and coordinate with the admission team to readjust in the form of rescheduling or coordinate with the Stage 3 team for timely refinancing.
+- Plan Anticipa: 4 executives and a risk leader were selected to exclusively serve 255 customers and, in coordination with the office network, were the ones that presented the highest number of warnings over 2020.
+The objective of the team was to carry out a diagnosis and coordinate with the admission team to readjust in the form of rescheduling or coordinating with the Stage 3 team for timely refinancing.
 This model continues operating over 2021 and will continue to develop based on the changing needs arising from this juncture. - Plan Solución: The executives of the commercial network (more than 180 executives) carried out the plan, with a role exclusively directed to the recovery activity.
 This team is led by 13 monitoring heads whose objective is the location of the main customers, conducting a diagnosis and readjusting operations via rescheduling or refinancing.